First, let me state a fact; most household cleaning product contains toxic substances.

 Nonylphenol ethoxylates (NPEs)

 This ingredient is found in laundry detergents and all-purpose cleaners.
 Studies have linked exposure to adverse reproductive and developmental effects in rodents.
 It can also disrupt the endocrine system [8, 9, 10].

 Research about the adverse effects of fragrances has limited because of the industry’s long-standing policy of keeping ingredients a trade secret.

 But there is good news.

 The International Fragrance Association (IFRA) has released a list of 3,100 chemicals used by the fragrance industry.

 This list includes known carcinogens such as p-dichlorobenzene and styrene oxide and endocrine disruptors such as galaxolide and tonalite.

 The effects of these chemicals vary; most common are asthma, breathing issues, and headaches .

-This chemical is a fixture inside funeral homes used as an embalming agent, it also is found in a number of household products.
+This chemical is a fixture inside funeral homes used as an embalming agent.
+It also is found in several household products.

 Found in a lot of hard surface cleaning products such as all-purpose cleaners and window cleaners can negatively affect the reproductive system in men and women.

 It also irritates skin and eyes, causes nausea, vomiting, diarrhea, and abdominal pain.

 Another risk factor would be kidney and liver damage .

 Products like bleach, chlorinated disinfectant cleaners, toilet bowl cleaners, and mildew cleaners have chlorine inside it.

-Negative effects upon exposure (e.g., eye or skin contact) include skin and eye irritation, difficulty breathing, wheezing, airway irritation and chest tightness.
+Adverse effects upon exposure (e.g., eye or skin contact) include skin and eye irritation, difficulty breathing, wheezing, airway irritation, and chest tightness.

 Exposure may affect the nervous system; irritate the eyes, skin, and lungs .

 Sodium lauryl sulfate

-It is very useful in removing oil and dirt residue from clothes and solid surfaces.
+It is instrumental in removing oil and dirt residue from clothes and solid surfaces.

 Adverse effects include irritation to the skin because it strips away oils from the skin’s surface .

 Avoid Mixing Certain Ingredients

-For the sake of making a super-concoction that can cut through any grease, some may experiment and mix certain cleaning products to increase potency, but agencies like the Washington State Department of Health warns consumers NOT TO MIX bleaches with cleaners.
+For the sake of making a super-concoction that can cut through any grease, some may experiment and mix certain cleaning products to increase potency.
+Still, agencies like the Washington State Department of Health warns consumers NOT TO MIX bleaches with cleaners.

 Mixing such have varying consequences.
 For instance, mixing bleach and ammonia will produce toxic gases that can knock you out literally.